All Episodes

 Another sign that the Senator Kennedy may not be returning to Washington for Senate business is today's interview with the Boston Globe.

-The time lag in filling a vacancy could be crucial.
+With Democrats needing every vote to pass Kennedy's health care plan, the time lag in filling a vacancy could be crucial.

-Senator Kennedy went so far as to write a letter to state legislative leaders asking them to grant Governor Deval Patrick authority to appoint a temporary placeholder to the seat until the special election can be held.
+Senator Kennedy went so far as to write a letter to state legislative leaders asking them to grant Governor Duval Patrick authority to appoint a temporary placeholder to the seat until the special election can be held.

-Although Senator Kennedy emphasized that he wanted Governor Patrick to appoint somebody who would not seek to retain the office in a special election.
+Although Senator Kennedy emphasized that he wanted Governor Patrick to appoint somebody who would not seek to retain the office in a special election, his suggestion will still meet resistance as it should.

-So, I remember the grief that I took.
+So this, you know, I remember the grief that I took.

 I remember the grief that I took when I accurately forecast that the health of Senator Kennedy, the declining health of Senator Kennedy, would be used as an emotional tug to secure votes from all over the United States Senate.

-He went so far as to say they would name the health care bill after him.
+Even went so far as to say they would name the health care bill after him.

 Who could then vote against that?

-The public pressure, the emotional sentimental pressure would be overpowering.
+The public pressure, the emotional, sentimental pressure would be overpowering.

 And I remember the grief.